getodk/docs/docs/central-entities.rst

 .. note::

    In Central versions prior to v2023.4, Entity Lists were called Datasets.
 The video below was recorded with Central v2022.3 so many small improvements have been made since.

+   You may also want to see the :doc:`community reporting tutorial <tutorial-community-reporting>` for another Entity-based workflow.

 ..  youtube:: hbff-oaI8yg
    :width: 100%